Approvals for Care

 Prior authorization

 The Alliance has to approve some services, procedures, medications and equipment before you get them.
 This is called prior authorization.
 The provider who is going to perform the service must send us a request for prior authorization, letting us know what you need and why.
-We review the request and any medical records the provider sends.
-If the service, procedure, medication or equipment is medically necessary and a covered benefit, we approve the request.
-We let the provider know, and then you can get the service.
+The Alliance will review the request and any medical records the provider sends.
+If the service, procedure, medication or equipment is medically necessary and a covered benefit, we will approve the request.
+We will also let the provider know, and then you can get the service.

 If we deny a request, we will let you and the provider know.
 You can file an appeal if you disagree with our decision.

-For services that are not urgent, we make decisions within 14 calendar days from when we get the request.
+For services that are not urgent, we make decisions within 5 business days from when we get the request.

 If your doctor or health care provider tells us that the standard approval timeframe could affect your life or well-being, we make our decision within 72 hours.

-How will I know if I am approved?
+How will I know if I my prior authorization is approved?

-For more information, please see the Member Handbook.
+For more information, please see the Member Handbook or talk to your provider.